 Can I make an anonymous complaint?

-All reports of anti social behaviour are confidential.
+All complaints are confidential.
 We would not disclose your complaint to a third party or the person, about whom you are complaining, without your permission.
 However, this may limit our investigation.
 If the complaint is anonymous, we may not have enough information or evidence to deal with it.
-Any legal action will require information that we are able to prove in a court.
-If the anti social behaviour is of a criminal nature, you can call Crimestoppers anonymously, 24 hours a day, on 0800 555 111.
-You can also contact the police – if it’s an emergency dial 999, otherwise ring 101, for example if you have witnessed a crime.
+Any legal action will require information to be used as evidence to help us to prove a case.
+Anonymous information isn’t always strong enough as evidence and this can sometimes lead to feelings that no one is doing anything.

 It’s normal and natural for dogs to bark.
 But when barking happens a lot, or goes on for a long time, it can be annoying and upsetting for neighbours.

 Research into noise issues shows that problems are most likely to be solved when people discuss things calmly and work out a solution between them.

 If it’s you that is being disturbed by the noise of dogs barking we will need to collect evidence of how often it happens, how long it lasts and when it happens.
 It is usually a combination of these things that will help us decide if this is a nuisance and what should be done about it.
 We will ask you to use The Noise App for this which is a free-to-download app from which you can take recordings and send them to us.